Indigenous Craft & Design

 In 2013, ADC presented 36 works by 20 Indigenous practitioners, including Lola Greeno, Lorraine Connelly-Northey and Danie Mellor, at the 2nd International Triennale of Craft at the 21st Century Museum of Contemporary Art in Kanazawa, Japan.
 Co-curated by ADC’s Director Steven Pozel and Adjunct Curator Lisa Cahill, this important opportunity to present contemporary Indigenous works in an international context inspired the early-2014 exhibition New Weave: Contemporary Approaches to the Traditions of Weaving.

-Examining different interpretations of weaving from five individual artists and a collaboration, New Weave featured the work of Lorraine Connelly Northey alongside other Indigenous and non-Indigenous designers and artists, working across mediums including glass, textiles, and 3D printing.
+Examining different interpretations of weaving from five individual artists and a collaboration, New Weave (curated by Lisa Cahill) featured the work of Lorraine Connelly Northey alongside other Indigenous and non-Indigenous designers and artists, working across mediums including glass, textiles, and 3D printing.

 In 2014, ADC presented the work of Lola Greeno as the eighth instalment in its Living Treasures: Masters of Australian Craft series.
 This presentation, Lola Greeno: Cultural Jewels, was conducted in partnership with the Queen Victoria Museum and Art Gallery (QVMAG) in Tasmania and opened in Launceston in 2014, before touring extensively through until 2019.
 The exhibition focused on her shellwork, a tradition passed down from her mother and in turn passed to her daughter, as well as her art practice and the importance of her family and community.
 As the first Indigenous Living Treasure, Lola Greeno: Cultural Jewels included an accompanying monograph, specifically developed digital content, and a film produced by Julie Gough.